Benchmarking Language Modeling for Lossless Compression of Full-Fidelity Audio: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Roger Dannenberg, Sander Dieleman, and Jesse Engel for their insightful feedback on early explorations of these ideas, which helped shape the direction of this research, and John Thickstun for providing helpful feedback on later stages of the research. \fi
+We are grateful to Roger Dannenberg, Sander Dieleman, Jesse Engel, John Thickstun, Albert Gu, and Isaac Liao for helpful conversations about this work, which helped shape the direction of our research. \fi